 Want to reward that morning hike around Mount Charleston with a five-star buffet in the city?
 Many of the best places to visit near Las Vegas by car are less than an hour away.

-1. Lake Mead and the Hoover Dam: hiking & boating galore
+1. Boulder City, Lake Mead & the Hoover Dam, NV: hiking and boating galore

 Ready to go?
-Connect with a Fora travel advisor for details on boat rentals, campgrounds and more.
+Connect with Fora for details on boat rentals, campgrounds and more.

 Red Rock Canyon is a national conservation area about half an hour southwest of Las Vegas.
 Even compared to some of Vegas’ other nearby attractions, it’s breathtaking.

-Horseback riding (laid-back Vegas bachelorette party ideas or ultimate Vegas girls trip, anyone?) and biking through 13 miles of scorching hot, yet scenic desert trails are the top draw.
+Horseback riding (perfect for laid-back Vegas bachelorette party ideas or the ultimate Vegas girls trip) and biking through 13 miles of scenic desert trails are the top draw.
 Or, kayak through Emerald Cove to the south of the canyon for respite from the heat.

-3. Valley of Fire State Park: catch a glimpse of America’s Pre-Columbian past
+3. Valley of Fire State Park, NV: catch a glimpse of America’s Pre-Columbian past

 Many of the stone outcroppings feature ancient (between 2,000 and 4,000 years old) Native American petroglyphs, the meanings of which are largely debated by anthropologists.

-4. Nelson Ghost Town: a classic western town, now (mostly) abandoned
+4. Nelson Ghost Town, NV: a classic western town, now (mostly) abandoned

 Need a break from Vegas’ high-key crowds and lights?
-Nelson Ghost Town is, well, a ghost town.
+Nelson Ghost Town is a great option.
 When the Techatticup mine ran dry in the mid-1800s, the town was abandoned for the better part of a century.

-5. Mount Charleston: earn that 5-star dinner by hiking to Charleston Peak
+5. Mount Charleston, NV: earn that 5-star dinner by hiking to Charleston Peak

 If you’re athletically inclined, Mount Charleston is another scenic place to visit near Las Vegas by car, especially in winter when the ski trails are open.
 In the warmer months, you can hike, bike or go horseback riding through miles of rigorous terrain.

 Ready to hit the city’s coolest landmarks and trails?
-Book with a Las Vegas travel advisor to customize your trip today.
+Connect with Fora to customize and book your trip today.

-6. Seven Magic Mountains: where vibrant colors clash with a bleak desert
+6. Seven Magic Mountains, NV: where vibrant colors clash with a bleak desert

 Part II: Longer road trips from Las Vegas: (2+ hours away)